dentonaa/sea-ice-floe-segmentation/README.md

 - Image Processing Toolbox

 ### How to Run the Live Script
-The Live Script is designed to be easy to use; however, a detailed explanation is provided here.
+The Live Script is designed to be easy to use; however, a detailed explanation is provided here with an example image and segmentation.

 First Steps: